dabblelab/alexa-skill-templates/README.md

 # Alexa Skill Template

 Since 2017, Dabble Lab has shared [over 300 tutorials](https://youtube.com/dabblelab) and [50+ code templates](https://skilltemplates.com) for learning Alexa development.
-We use this repository to provide support for our templates.
-If you have comments or questions about any of our templates, you can [post them here](https://github.com/dabblelab/alexa-skill-templates/discussions) for the quickest response.
+We're now using this repository to provide support for our templates.
+So, if you have questions or comments about any of our templates, you can [post them here](https://github.com/dabblelab/alexa-skill-templates/discussions) and we'll respond as quickly as possible.

 ## About the templates